SNodeC/snode.c/README.md

 ### Main Applications for Server and Client

-Now we can put everything together and implement the main server and client applications.
+Now we can combine everything to implement the server and client applications.
 Here *anonymous instances* are used.
-We therefore will not get command line arguments automatically.
+We therefore do not automatically receive command line arguments.

 Note the use of our previously implemented `EchoServerContextFactory` and `EchoClientContextFactory` as template arguments.